-ALL coaches and assistant coaches are required to be registered volunteers for the current season, with Background check and LiveScan, certified for the level they are coaching, and are required to have completed Safe Haven, CDC Concussion, Sudden Cardiac Arrest, and SafeSport certification.
-Failure to comply could result in removal as a coach and/or not being permitted to coach in any post-season events.
+ALL coaches and assistant coaches are required to be registered volunteers for the current season.
+This means having current Sterling Advocates Background check, LiveScan for AYSO, and SafeSport certifications and completed AYSO Trainings in Safe Haven, CDC Concussion, and Sudden Cardiac Arrest.
+Failure to have these certifications could result in removal as a coach and/or not being permitted to coach in any post-season events.certified for the level they are coaching